ayo-adeboyejo/aws-terraform/aws-s3-cloudfront-webhosting-terraform/README.md

 - [Terraform >= 1.0](https://developer.hashicorp.com/terraform/install) installed locally
 - AWS CLI installed and configured (`aws configure`) with permissions to manage S3, CloudFront, and Route 53
-- **A registered domain name** — this project does not register domains.
-You need an existing domain either registered through Route 53 or a third-party registrar (Namecheap, GoDaddy, etc.)
+- **A registered domain name** — You need an existing domain either registered through Route 53 or a third-party registrar (Namecheap, GoDaddy, etc.)
 - **If using a third-party registrar** — after `terraform apply` creates the Route 53 hosted zone, copy the NS records it outputs and update your registrar's nameservers to point to Route 53.
 DNS propagation can take up to 48 hours
 - **Website files** — place your HTML, CSS, JS, and image files inside the `www/` folder before applying.
 Terraform uploads them automatically

-> The Route 53 hosted zone **is created by Terraform** in this project.
-However, your domain registration must already exist — Terraform creates the zone but cannot purchase a domain.

 ### Deployment Steps
 ---